top of page

 • Add wildlife habitat connectivity to the Chebucto Peninsula as identified in the Halifax Green Network Plan and other reports.

-• Secure access to the lakes and forest of the Regional Park from the west, including for the 10,000+ people from Bedford West..
+• Secure access to the lakes and forest of the Regional Park from all sides, including for the 10,000+ people from Bedford West..

 The land to the west of Sandy Lake includes disturbed land that, if acquired for protection, will rejuvenate into a healthy, diverse Acadian forest.
 Three hundred acres of this land was clearcut in 2013 by a developer, demonstrating the clear and present danger to this area.